Harshith-Puram/Twitter-Sentiment-Analysis/README.md

 ## Contributing

-Contributions to enhance and extend the capabilities of the Crop Prediction Model are highly welcome.
+Contributions to enhance and extend the capabilities of the Twitter Sentiment Analysis are highly welcome.
 If you wish to contribute, please adhere to these steps:

 1. Fork the repository.
 2. Create a new branch dedicated to your feature or improvement.